 This term could have any number of meanings, but it is almost always negative.
 “Crunchy” sound often refers to poor reproduction and reproduction of instruments.
-That is, if it’s hard to tell a guitar apart from a harp and even a drum, it could sound as if everything is “crunched” together.
+When audio is “crunchy,” it can be difficult to tell a guitar apart from a harp and even a drum.
+It could sound as if everything is “crunched” together.

 “Warm” is usually a positive term.
 It tends to mean that an audio product produces pleasing amounts of bass — but not too much!
-Warmth also implies that lyrics are amply audible, if present, and that the mids aren’t drowned out.
+Warmth also implies that vocals are clear, if present, and that the mids remain audible.
 What usually distinguishes it from “balanced” is the presence of stronger bass than you’d find in a product called “balanced,” with highs that, while present, are less loud than the mids and lows.
 By extension, warmth tends to associate with clearly reproduced instrumentation.

-In audiophile circles, warmth is also associated with tube amplifiers and analog, versus digital, sound circuitry.
-However, there’s another debate around whether that truly is audible to casual listeners.
+In audiophile circles, warmth is associated with tube amplifiers and analog, versus digital, sound circuitry.
+However, there’s another debate about whether casual listeners can perceive any effect.

-Usually a positive descriptor, “lush” tends to be used for audio products that are “warm” and generally pleasant to hear.
-This is a slippery term, though you may often see it in phrases such as “lush strings,” seemingly indicating both accurate reproductions of instruments and enjoyable frequency response.
+The term “lush” is usually a positive descriptor used for audio products that are “warm” and generally pleasant to hear.
+This is a slippery term.
+You may often see it in phrases such as “lush strings,” used to indicate both accurate instrument reproduction and an enjoyable frequency response.

-This term ends up being an umbrella term for many kinds of “bad” audio.
+The term “muddy” ends up being an umbrella term for many kinds of “bad” audio.
 Muddy sound is usually used to describe products that don’t reproduce instruments clearly, have way too much bass, and make it difficult to pick out vocals.
-While it is hard to state the exact reason a writer might describe any one product as muddy, we feel safe saying it’s a negative term and generally indicates poor quality sound reproduction.
+While it is hard to state the exact reason a writer might describe any one product as muddy, we feel safe saying it’s a negative term and generally indicates poor-quality sound reproduction.

 These are terms you’ll find concerning high-frequency sound reproduction.
 Overall these are positive and tend to mean sound with loud high notes that aren’t too harsh or piercing.
 Often, writers may call cymbals or small bells “shimmery” or “sparklingly clear.”
 Some listeners, however, may not enjoy such loud and prominent high notes.

 These terms tend to describe audio that has instruments easily distinguishable from one another without anything sounding too loud or too quiet.
 It does not necessarily indicate a studio headphones-type frequency response, though.
-Sound can be “transparent” or “clear” and still have boosted bass if you can still amply hear strings and bells, for instance.
-Therefore, clean is usually the opposite of “muddy.”
+Sound can be “transparent” or “clear” and still have boosted bass if you can still hear loud strings and bells, for instance.
+“Clean” audio is usually the opposite of “muddy.”

 “Boomy” bass is bass that’s too loud in a bad way, most often.
 It “booms” louder than other sounds and drowns out other frequencies.

-Often denoted as what a subwoofer feels like, “thumpy” bass is used as positive to indicate you can “feel” the bass notes in your body.
-It may also be a negative if you don’t want too much bass drowning out other frequencies, on the other hand.
-Overall, this term tends to mean a way to have lots of bass that people will find pleasing, but without being too overwhelming.
+Often denoted as what a subwoofer feels like, “thumpy” bass is used as a positive to indicate you can “feel” the bass notes in your body.
+It may also be a negative because too much bass emphasis can make it hard to hear higher-pitched frequencies.
+Generally, thumpy bass means a pleasing amount of bass output without being too overwhelming.

 “Detailed” or “analytical” sound tends to mean no frequency range overpowers another so that you can hear all of them roughly equally.
 You might see this term come up when describing audio products for studio settings, where you’d want to hear every frequency you can.
-Similar to “clear,” it does not per se imply a studio-like response curve, however, because amped-up bass can still permit you to hear other frequencies if done properly.
+Similar to “clear,” it doesn’t necessarily beget a studio-like frequency response.
+Amped-up bass can still permit you to hear other frequencies if done properly.

 Muddy sound is usually used to describe products that don't reproduce instruments clearly, have way too much bass, and make it difficult to pick out vocals.

-Almost always indicators of problems, these terms tend to describe the high note reproduction of an audio product.
+Almost always indicators of problems, these terms tend to describe the high-frequency reproduction of an audio product.
 If the highs are too loud, it may sound like a smoke alarm or car anti-theft warning.
-Grating may also imply an extended or chronic problem — it makes you “grit your teeth and bear it” — while piercing may indicate shorter durations of the same.
-Harsh tends to be a general descriptor of too much treble in general.
+A “grating” sound may also imply an extended or chronic problem — it makes you “grit your teeth and bear it” — while “piercing” may indicate shorter durations of the same.
+“Harsh” tends to be a general audio descriptor of too much treble.